pichouk/mytube/README.md

 To ensure data persistence, you will need to provide some volumes to your container :
 - one for `/statics` folder that will contains all static files of Django.
 This volume **MUST** be shared with another container that is able to serve those static files.
-- one for `/config` folder, that will only contains the `settings.py` file for Django.
-If you don't mount one, your configuration will be reset at each container startup.
-In practice it will only reset your Django secret key.
 - one for `/data` folder **only if you use SQLite** (default option)

 ### Expose